Jumpscale/Docs/MultiNode/AgentController2/Command-Syntax.md

 > If `role=*` and `fanout=true` this basically means **ALL** agents.

 # args
 Arguments fine-tunes the process.
 The arguments are interpreted by the Agent itself to control the behavior of the sub-process, unlike `data` which is passed unprocessed to the sub-process itself.
+Also called `runargs` in some parts of the documentation.
 Basic arguments support the following args:

 * `max_time`: How long the sub-process can run, 0 for (forever) or long running process, value > 0 means kill the process of execution time takes more than `max_time`.
 If max time is set to -1 this instructs the agent to *remember* the job and will rerun it on agent start (useful with `recurring_period`).